Guillaumecoi/MUCM/README.md

 ## Why MUCM?

 Keep your use case documentation **in your repository**, not scattered across external tools.
-MUCM generates clean markdown files that live alongside your code—version controlled, searchable, and always in sync.
+MUCM stores structured data (TOML/SQLite) and generates clean markdown files that live alongside your code—version controlled, searchable, and always in sync.

 **No cloud dependencies.
 No vendor lock-in.
-Just markdown.**
+Your data, your repo.**

 Perfect for teams that value documentation as code and want their requirements to travel with the codebase.